LLNL/llnl.github.io/about/licenses/index.md

 license, the text of that license will be provided by the Innovation and Partnerships Office.

+If your project has more than one license, then you must include *all* of the relevant licenses in your repository.
+We recommend that you name them with descriptive suffixes.
+For example, if your project is dual licensed under Apache-2.0 and MIT, you should have top-level `LICENSE-APACHE` and `LICENSE-MIT` files.
+Because GitHub does not automatically detect multiple licenses, we recommend *also* adding a top-level `COPYRIGHT` file with a summary of license details.
+GitHub's "view license" link will then point to this file.
+You can look at [Spack](https://github.com/spack/spack) and its `README.md`, `COPYRIGHT`, and `LICENSE-*` files for an example of how to organize a project with two licenses.

 ### Other considerations

 In addition to the required files above, you should read the following